lewiswatson55/Python_Collatz_Conjecture/README.md

   <li> Removed Printing Of Numbers (Due to reduced speeds)</li>
  </ul>
  <br>
  <p> Although printing has been removed to increase speeds it can enabled by uncommenting the two print lines in the code.
-The speed issue is really only visible on large numbers </p>
+The speed issue is really only visible on larger numbers. </p>

 12/08/17:
 <ul>